mediadrop/mediadrop/doc/install/index.rst

 If you haven't heard of them, `Virtual Environments <http://pypi.python.org/pypi/virtualenv>`_ are a way to keep installations of multiple Python applications from interfering with each other.
-This means you can install MediaCore CE and all of its dependencies without worrying about overwriting any existing versions of Python libraries.
+This means you can install MediaDrop and all of its dependencies without worrying about overwriting any existing versions of Python libraries.